dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 The even numbered entries represent data blocks (leaf nodes) and odd numbered entries represent parent nodes that have two children.

-The depth of an tree node can be calculated by counting the number of trailing 1s a node has in binary notation.
+The depth of a tree node can be calculated by counting the number of trailing 1s a node has in binary notation.

 ```
 5 in binary = 101 (one trailing 1)